MKHenson/users/README.md

     passwordResetURL: string;

     /**
-	* The URL to redirect to when
+	* The URL to redirect to when the password has been reset */
-	*/
     passwordRedirectURL: string;